Code-Institute-Submissions/MP3-1/README.md

 * In terminal window create a requirements.txt file by typing pip3 freeze --local > requirements.txt
 * In terminal window create a Procfile by typing python app.py > Procfile
-* In terminal window create Add files, commit and push changes to Github
+* In terminal window add files, commit and push changes to Github

 Deploy a project to Heroku: